 How will EUV be introduced into volume chip production?

-In the past, chip makers have tended to introduce new technology as they switch one from so-called manufacturing “node” to the next. (“Node” here refers to the production of chips with certain feature sizes, for example 32 nanometers or 22 nanometers, using a particular manufacturing technology.)
-Chip makers would convert all so-called "critical layers" — the layers on a chip that require the highest resolution and precision — to the new technology.
+Chip makers tend to introduce new technology as they switch one from so-called manufacturing “node” to the next. (“Node” here refers to the production of chips with certain feature sizes, for example 32 nanometers or 22 nanometers, using a particular manufacturing technology.)
+In the past, chip makers would convert all so-called "critical layers" — the layers on a chip that require the highest resolution and precision — to the new technology.

 This means that EUV and immersion lithography will co-exist in the production of the most advanced chips.